-Despite its current under-utilitzation, Bonnell's Tavern is not only one of the most historically significant sites in New Jersey, but also nationwide.
-During the Revolutionary War it was a recruiting station for militia and Continental army units and it was the headquarters and recruiting center of the very first minuteman regiment in the region.
+Despite its current under-utilitzation, Bonnell's Tavern is one of the most historically significant sites in New Jersey.
+During the Revolutionary War it was a recruiting station for militia and Continental army units and it was the headquarters and recruiting center of the first minuteman regiment in the region.

-The tavern was used as a recruiting station for militia and Continental units.
-It was also the headquarters for the 3rd Hunterdon County Militia Regiment in which Abraham Bonnell served as a Lieutenant Colonel.
-The militia bill that was passed on June 3rd, 1775 triggered a meeting at the tavern on June 19th, of 1775, during which the officers of this minuteman regiment were elected, the first in the region.
+It was also the headquarters for the 2nd Hunterdon County Militia Regiment in which Abraham Bonnell served as a Lieutenant Colonel.
+The militia bill that was passed on June 3rd, 1775 triggered a meeting at the tavern on June 19th, of 1775, during which the officers of this regiment were elected, the first in the region.